If you want to improve production reliability in one or more facilities, it is important to have a clear picture of the reliability goal(s).

 How many production reliability goals should I have?

-Our experience is that you should not have more than 2-3 overall goals and these 2-3 production reliability goals are usually identical for ALL organizations that manufacture something.
+Our experience is that you should not have more than 2-3 overall goals.
+These 2-3 production reliability goals are usually identical for ALL organizations that manufacture something.
+Profit, of course and then, output measured by units produced/ time and cost by total cost/ unit

 If you have more than 3 goals, experience has shown us, that you cannot remember what the goals are and you lose focus on what’s important.